iispokon/cfs-admin-api/README.md

 # Introduction
 A full set of CloudFS Admin APIs available through a REST interface.
-This was originally the CloudFS quickstart guiade exposing the user and authenticate APIs but later expanded to include other Admin APIs such as AccountState and Delete
+This was originally the CloudFS quickstart guide exposing the user and authenticate APIs but later expanded to include other Admin APIs such as AccountState and Delete

 This API was built and tested on Python 2.7.5